javatask/javatask-articles/draft-64ca830af7c2bd000f78ec28.md

       ....
 ```

-These changes are focused on adding new Origin and Mapping `/api` to the new Origin.
+These changes are focused on adding a new Origin and Mapping `/api` to the new Origin.

 Let's update the existing Frontend stack with the new CFN template: